perwin/pyimfit/docs/overview.rst

 ::

-    imfitter.fit(data_im, gain=4.5, use_poisson_mlr=True, solver="NM", verbose=1)
+    result = imfitter.fit(data_im, gain=4.5, use_poisson_mlr=True, solver="NM", verbose=1)

 Inspecting the results of a fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Imfit object returns an instance of the FitResult class, which is closely based on the ``OptimizeResult`` class of ``scipy.optimize`` and is basically a Python dict with attribute access

-There are three or four basic things you might want to look at when the fit finishes:
+There are three or four basic things you might want to look at in the FitResult object when the fit finishes.
+You can get these things from the FitResult object that's returned from the ``doFit()`` method, or by querying the Imfit object; the examples below show each possibility.

-1. See if the fit actually converged (this is a property of the ``Imfit`` object, which will be either ``True`` or ``False``):
+1. See if the fit actually converged (either ``True`` or ``False``):

    ::

+           result.fitConverged
            imfitter.fitConverged

-2. See the value of the final fit statistic, and related values (these are all properties of the ``Imfit`` object):
+2. See the value of the final fit statistic, and related values:

    ::

-           imfitter.fitStatistic   # final chi^2 or PMLR value
+           result.fitStat   # final chi^2 or PMLR value
-           imfitter.reducedFitStatistic   # reduced version of same
+           result.reducedFitStat   # reduced version of same
-           imfitter.AIC   # corresponding Akaike Information Criterion value imfitter.BIC   # corresponding Bayesian Information Criterion value
+           result.aic   # corresponding Akaike Information Criterion value result.bic   # corresponding Bayesian Information Criterion value

+           imfitter.fitStatistic
+           imfitter.reducedFitStatistic
+           imfitter.AIC
+           imfitter.BIC

 3.A.
 Get the best-fit parameter values in the form of a 1D NumPy array:

 ::

+            bestfit_parameters = result.params
-            bestfit_parameters = imfit_fitter.getRawParameters()
+            bestfit_parameters = imfitter.getRawParameters()

 3.B.
 Get the 1-sigma uncertainties on the best-fit parameter values in the form of a 1D NumPy array.
 Note that these are only produced if the